-Lidocaine – an anesthetic with sedative, analgesic and cardiac depressant properties, applied topically in the form of the base or hydrochloride salt as a local anesthetic; also used in the latter form to treat cardiac arrhythmias and to produce various nerve blocks and infiltration anesthesia.
+Lidocaine – anesthetic w/ sedative, analgesic, and cardiac depressant characteristics, used topically in the form of the base or hydrochloride salt as a local anesthetic; furthermore practiced in the latter form for cardiac arrhythmias and to provide several nerve blocking and infiltration anesthesia.

 Marionette Lines – vertical wrinkles or lines that run from the nose down the chin – can result from too much sun, genes, recurring facial expressions, weight loss or smoking.

 Micro-botox, Meso Botox or intradermal botox: the procedure of injecting Botox (botulinum) into the dermis of the skin.

 Midface – the middle of the face including the nose and its associated bony structures.